yuselg/3311-W20-Public/Lab0-Spec/readme.md

 #### Information Hiding

-A common design technique is to separate a large problem into several smaller problems (a divide and conquer strategy) and to create solutions for each of them.
+A common design technique is to decompose a large problem into several smaller problems (a divide and conquer strategy) and to create solutions for each of them.
 Once the smaller problems are solved, the big problem as a whole has been solved by composition of the smaller problems in a loosely coupled way -- a way in which each module makes use of little (or no) knowledge of the descriptions of the other modules.
 Then we can change the implementation of a module (keeping its interface to other modules small and invariant) with no effect on other modules.

 Therefore, a given module that is a solution to a small problem need only know about itself, and the public interfaces of other modules that it uses.
 So modules (or, in OO, classes) allow us to follow a policy of **separation of concerns**.
 A class (i.e. a module of the system) should hide a design decision from the other classes of the application.
 This is one example of **information hiding**.